Goal: We aim to be one of the top 20 Geoscience programs in the world by year 2020.

 (10) Geosciences education and society.
 Of foremost importance for our School is providing a top-notch education for our undergraduate and graduate geosciences students so they will be globally competitive.
 We will also undertake outreach for the education of all the citizens of Ecuador (and beyond) in societally-significant realms of geosciences.

-Yachay Tech´s School of Geological Sciences and Engineering aims to be the leader in research of earth sciences and geological engineering, not only in Ecuador but ranked among the best Geology programs around the world.
+Yachay Tech´s School of Earth Sciences, Energy and Environment aims to be the leader in research of earth sciences and geological engineering, not only in Ecuador but ranked among the best Geology programs around the world.
 The production generated by its students, faculty, researchers, and graduates will be highly intellectual and will have a scientific, economic and social impact.

 Instituto Geofísico Militar